murderteeth/rash/README.md

 ## configure
-First, configure an environment variable called `OPENAI_API_KEY` and set it to your openai api key.
+Configure an environment variable called `OPENAI_API_KEY` and set it to your openai api key.
 If you need a key, go to [https://platform.openai.com/account/api-keys](https://platform.openai.com/account/api-keys).

 ## install
 ```bash